 The holidays are over, but another very special season is right around the corner: Spring Cleaning!
 Nothing feels better than a good deep clean, but we tend to forget the hidden spaces and places we don't see, but they need some attention, too!
 Our founder, Max Kater breaks down the most forgotten places in your home, and how to tackle them for a truly deep clean (that feels better already)!

 Here's How to Do It:

-GO HIGH: DUST THE TOPS OF DOOR AND PICTURE FRAMES.
+DUST THE TOPS OF DOOR & PICTURE FRAMES.